 You’ll catch glimpses of prehistoric art.
 If you raft the Colorado River, you might see different petroglyphs and pictographs on the rocks of the Grand Canyon.
 For reference, petroglyphs are rock carvings while pictographs are paintings drawn by ancient tribes (Native American tribes, in this case).
 Although history can’t tell us the exact stories behind them, tourists are more than welcome to form their own interpretations.

 There are a bunch of activities to choose from.
 It’s common for visitors to go sightseeing or take photos while walking leisurely around the park.
 But if the outdoor adventurer in you wants something more thrilling, the Grand Canyon offers hiking, rafting, fossil hunting, ranger training, helicopter riding, and even mule riding!

 The view is absolutely remarkable.
 Whether you decide to visit the canyon's North or South Rim, any angle you look from is spectacular.
 We suggest that you schedule your trip at a time when you can catch it's famous sunrise or sunset.
-Trust us when we say no need for #nofilter.
+Trust us when we say its beauty needs #nofilter.